-The English language learner program is for students whose primary language is a language other than English and have scored at Levels 1, 2 or 3 on the state English Language Proficiency assessment.
-All students whose primary language is one other than English are tested on their proficiency in English to determine eligibility for services in the ELL program.
-The ELL program serves approximately 2,950 students who speak 81 different languages.
+The English Learner program is for students whose primary language is a language other than English and have scored Emerging or Progressing on the state English Language Proficiency Assessment.
+All students whose primary language is one other than English are tested on their proficiency in English to determine eligibility for services in the EL program.
+The VPS EL program serves over 3000 students who speak nearly 100 different languages.

-ELL services are provided at students’ neighborhood schools.
-Interpreter and translation services support parent involvement in schools.
-Ten district interpreters/translators—six Spanish speakers, two Russian speakers and two Chuukese speakers—are available to assist families with school-related issues.
+A variety of EL services are provided at students’ neighborhood schools.
+District-wide Interpretation and translation services support parent involvement in schools.
+Nine district interpreters/translators—six Spanish speakers, two Russian speakers and one Chuukese speaker—are available to assist families with school-related issues.

-Our elementary literacy curriculum incorporates Washington State Learning Standards for English language arts, the new state English Language Proficiency Standards and research-based strategies for academic oral language discourse.
-The goal is to build ELL students’ skills in the areas of academic vocabulary, reading comprehension and writing.
-Through explicitly scaffolded lessons, instructors teach specific content and language objectives, providing ELL students with the fundamental academic skills they need to support their literacy development and build a base for classroom instruction in all content areas.
+Our elementary literacy curriculum incorporates Common Core State Standards for English language arts, the state English Language Proficiency Standards and research-based strategies for academic oral language.
+The goal is to build skills in the areas of English academic vocabulary, reading comprehension and writing.
+Through explicitly scaffolded lessons, instructors teach specific content and language objectives, providing ELs with the fundamental academic skills they need to support their English literacy development and build a base for classroom instruction in all content areas.

-Secondary ELL services are provided at all schools through the sheltered instruction model, which integrates English language and grade-level content instruction specific to meeting the language proficiency needs of our secondary students.
-McLoughlin Middle School and Fort Vancouver High School also offer programs that include intensive English development block classes and intermediate ELL classes.
-McLoughlin, Gaiser, Discovery and Jason Lee middle schools, along with Fort Vancouver, Hudson’s Bay and Skyview high schools offer academic language development classes for long-term English learners.
-In addition, bilingual paraeducators are available at some sites to facilitate communication and school involvement and participation by non-English-speaking students and parents.
+Secondary EL services are provided at all schools through the sheltered or supportive mainstream instruction model, which integrates English language and grade-level content instruction specific to meeting the English language proficiency needs of our secondary students.
+McLoughlin Middle School and Fort Vancouver High School also offer programs that include intensive English language development for newcomers and recent arrivals.
+Some secondary schools offer academic language development classes for long-term English learners.